Delaware State Parks Covid-19 Preparations and Response

 - Picnic areas and pavilions are open and available for reservations.
 Groups may not exceed 250 people.

-- A liberal cancelation policy is in effect through August 31, allowing those with reservations to cancel and receive a full refund.
+- A liberal cancelation policy is in effect, allowing those with reservations to cancel and receive a full refund.

 - Refunds and reservation cancellations are processed by the Delaware State Parks reservation vendor.
 Additional questions can be handled at the call center at 877-98 PARKS (877-987-2757).